BoiseState/CS321_Bioinformatics/README.md

 An optional large test file is the Y chromosome for human beings.
 That is a large file (31MB, but the smallest of all human chromosomes).
 To run our program on this file is optional as it may take a long time!
-10,000 nodes.
 Note that this file isn't available on GitHub due to their limitation on file size.
 You can download it from here:
 [hs_ref_chrY.gbk](https://drive.google.com/file/d/1zkAIQW8ol7HxGxNBeJTSuwES7EqPYiHx/view?usp=sharing)